oriolakolawole/BugReports/README.md

-# 🐞 Bug Report Samples
+# Bug Report

-This repository contains Redacted bug reports from real-world findings.
+This repository contains **redacted bug reports** from real-world findings.
 All company names, domains, and sensitive details have been anonymized.
 Reports are shared strictly for educational and professional demonstration purposes

 ---

-## 📂 Repository Structure
+## Report Structure

-- **/security-reports/** → Security-related bugs (e.g., XSS, SQLi, authentication bypass)
-- **/ui-ux-reports/** → User interface and usability issues
-- **/functional-reports/** → Logic or workflow bugs

 Each report follows a **structured format**:
 1. **Title / Summary**